-As you can see in the above screenshot, you can see your website reports in mainly five categories:
+As you can see in the above screenshot, you’ll see your website reports for 5 main categories:

-You can click on each of these categories and sub-categories inside them to know your website audience.
+You can click on each of these categories, and the sub-categories inside, them to better know your website audience.

 Important Analytics Reports and Ways to Analyze Them